Simpler path, alternate route.

-In a casting, the Ossia Card indicates the availability of an alternate path -- usually a simpler one.
-Choosing to take it can be wise -- simple is often best.
+Ossia is an Elemental card, and points to the possibility of an alternate path—usually a simpler one.
+Choosing to take it can be wise—simple is often best.
 Taking the simpler path can also, however, be a cop out.
 Questions arise regarding our motivations: are we drawn to the path of least resistance with a conscious end in mind, or are we avoiding something?

-An ossia doesnt always indicate an easier passage; sometimes its just an alternative, a players choice.
-The only way to really know the nature of a path is to take it; sometimes the easy way out isnt so easy.
-Ultimately, the Ossia Card is about choice: whatever road it is were traveling includes a fork.
+An ossia doesn’t always indicate an easier passage; sometimes, as in the example below, it’s just an alternative, a “player’s choice.”
+The only way to really know the nature of a path is to take it; sometimes the easy way out isn’t so easy.
+Ultimately, the Ossia card is about choice: whatever road it is we’re traveling includes a fork.